jindongwang/jindongwang.github.io/_pages/group.md

 #### PhD Students

-- [Mengqi Zhang](https://www.linkedin.com/in/csmengqiz/), master @ University of Rochester.
+- [Mengqi Zhang](https://www.linkedin.com/in/csmengqiz/), master in University of Rochester --> PhD in William & Mary.
-- [Zhaolong Su](https://rollingsu.github.io/), bachelor @ Beijing University of Technology.
+- [Zhaolong Su](https://rollingsu.github.io/), bachelor in Beijing University of Technology --> PhD in William & Mary.

 #### Postdocs and Visting Scholars